KUVarsityHackers/shelf/README.md

 ## Authors

-* **Andre Kurat** - *Andre
+* **Andre Kurait** - *Andre
 served as scrum master, handling documentation requirements as well as code validation and testing.
 Andre also solved many bugs with the various backend systems used that arose.
-Most importantly, Andre designed the cowsay logo.* - [AndreKurait](https://github.com/AndreKurait)
+Most importantly, Andre designed the cowsay logo. * - [AndreKurait](https://github.com/AndreKurait)

 * **Michael Svoren** - *Michael helped implement the Firebase for use in shelf.
 Additionally, he generated book info from an isbn number and was responsible for formatting the output when a user borrows.
 He worked to clean and beautify several html pages as well.
-Finally, Michael ideated the storage structure in the database.* - [mdsvoren](https://github.com/mdsvoren)
+Finally, Michael ideated the storage structure in the database.
+For project 4, Michael implemented the geolocation feature as well as the search within a certain radius functionality.* - [mdsvoren](https://github.com/mdsvoren)

 * **Nathan Nichols** - *Nathan helped develop the front end html and css.
 He was instrumental in achieving the premium feel that shelf wants to achieve.
 Nathan also stepped in to fix back end server issues when needed, proving invaluable there.
 He also implemented all tests.* - [natenichols](https://github.com/natenichols)